Roast Defects

 Cause: Rate of Rise (ROR) flatlined or stalled during roasting.
 Even one minute of flat ROR will produce these flavors.
 A full stall (ROR = 0) produces severe baked character and near-complete sweetness loss.
 The leading theory: a stalling roast causes developing sugar chains to cross-link, reducing sweetness.
 See Roast Development.

 Fix: Adjust gas settings to maintain a steadily declining ROR throughout.
+Aim for a dynamic roast curve, especially after first crack.
 Anticipate the pre-first-crack flatline tendency by reducing gas slightly before that point.
 Do not intentionally extend development time after first crack to improve development — this creates baked flavors without improving core development.

 Smoky Flavors